Getting started

 database/migrations/20230930111521_create_users_table.php

-Copy and paste the user table structure, it should look like this:
+Copy and paste the user table structure.
+It should look like this:

 <?php